-Find more information about applying to the Fellowship Program here.
+For more information about applying to the Fellowship by Training Program click here.

-Find more information about becoming a host organisation and offering paid work placements for candidates here
+For more information about becoming a host organisation and offering paid work placements for candidates click here.

-The Fellowship Program is steered by a Governance Board.
+The Fellowship by Training Program is steered by a Governance Board.
 The board consists of an ACHI Council representative plus representatives from the wider Health Informatics academic community and industry.

 The AHIFP is supported by